rust-lang/book/nostarch/chapter11.md

 }
 ```

-Tests for a function that calls `println!`
+Listing 11-10: Tests for a function that calls `println!`

 When we run these tests with `cargo test`, we’ll see the following output: